In this review...

 The Nissan Urvan interior provides a premium comfort for both driver and passengers.
 Its seating configuration of four seat rows in the rear cabin allows comfortable space for 15 people as well as for luggage storage.
 The individually mounted seats are covered in suede-like, smooth tricot fabric, while the headlining fabric comes in gray, classy, suede-finished material.
 Pockets and cup-holders are arranged to be easily accessible in each rear seat.

-The Nissan Urvan Premium features a redesigned two-tone dashboard panel, which gives off the impression of a more spacious front cabin.
+The new Nissan NV350 Urvan features a redesigned two-tone dashboard panel, which gives off the impression of a more spacious front cabin.
 There are 14 individual air conditioning vents on board along the seat rows in the rear cabin, so you can count on the car to quickly keep you cool and comfortable.

 Nissan Urvan Premium 2018 Review: Accessories